 Generally, if you like an employee, you will subconsciously give them a positive review, and if you donâ€™t like them, youâ€™ll give them a negative review.

 This is why Iâ€™m such a big fan using data to enhance your performance review, because it will help you to be more objective.

 While this is a performance review, and a chance for you to air your grievances with the employee, donâ€™t talk too much.

 Let the employee talk, youâ€™ll learn so much more about what the problems are, or whatâ€™s causing any problems.

 This really shouldnâ€™t be one-sided.
-If the manager was smart, they would make it an interactive session, with lots of back and forth, and an open dialogue.
+The manager needs to make it an interactive session, with lots of back and forth, and an open dialogue.

 This will make the whole process less formal, which will lend itself to more honesty.

 I understand that it is a review, but donâ€™t only focus on the past.
 Employees really care about personal growth and their career development, this is a great opportunity to discuss these things.